I was devastated and heartbroken. As my parents' only child, it had always been their dream to walk me down the aisle and watch me get married.

 Needless to say, my wedding turned out to be way more dramatic than anticipated.
 I ended up getting married to the same guy twice in one day!

 Unfortunately, my husband and I ended up cancelling our honeymoon in light of the circumstances.
 Had we gone away, we never would have felt relaxed, knowing that my father was still hospitalized.
 (He had to remain in the hospital for a week).
-Eventually, my husband and I took our honeymoon in mid-November.
+Eventually, my husband and I went on our honeymoon the following year.
 It was very relaxing and we had an awesome time together.

 Whenever you date, make sure you're with a man who's flexible.
 Because God only knows, things don't always go according to plan, and sometimes you have to make changes in order to adapt to what life throws at you.
 The last thing you want is a partner who's so rigid that he'll freak out the moment things don't go his way.
 If you ever meet a man like that, RUN!!
 Save yourself for someone who will stand by you thick and thin.
 I did, and believe me, he was well worth the wait.